 See if you can elicit helpful comments from your audience as in “Does anyone else have a good answer for this?”
 This doesn’t detract from the speaker, but actually makes for a more engaging session.
 The best speakers use no notes and can concentrate on delivery, rapport with the audience, and their own excitement about the topic.
 Don’t be fooled by thinking that fabulous speakers don’t have to work at it.
 You have to put in some effort to be the best speaker you can be.
 Seek out opportunities to practice and over time you can master this important science skill.

-- Joanne's "How to Choose Your Next Lab" Talk at BitesizeBio
+- Joanne's "How to Choose the Right Next Lab or Workplace" On YouTube

 - Joanne's 10 Things Scientists Ask about Finding an Industry Job Talk